JANVI2411/Machine-Translation/README.md

 # Machine-Translation

-This project is a part of Udacity's Computer Vision Nanodegree
+This project is a part of Udacity's Natural Language Processing Nanodegree